-Having an arrhythmia does not necessarily mean you have heart disease.
+If you have an arrhythmia, it doesn't necessarily mean you've got heart disease.
 There are many things that can cause your heart to flutter.

-What Causes the Heart to Break Its Rhythm?
+What Causes Your Heart to Break Its Rhythm?

 It's possible to have a random arrhythmia even if your heart is healthy.
 If you do, talk to your doctor.